Mar 11, 2022 | Flooring Canada

 Both vinyl and laminate flooring contain plastic or synthetic materials, but depending on the laminate flooring brand, your laminate product could include recycled wood in the core layer.
 If environmental impact is important to you, natural flooring materials like cork, bamboo, linoleum and certain carpet products are greener.

 The eco-friendly flooring market is booming, with popular options like cork, bamboo, linoleum, and certain types of carpets.
 There’s a reason cork has been used for stoppers in wine bottles for hundreds of years.
 Cork is harvested from the bark of cork oak trees, meaning the trees do not need to be cut down, making it a very renewable resource.
 Like wood, cork can be finished with various paints and stains to fit in any area of your home.
 Bamboo is quickly gaining popularity because of its durability and easy maintenance and installation.
 Bamboo is considered more sustainable than hardwood because a fully grown bamboo tree only takes three to five years to grow –a much faster time frame than a full-grown oak tree.
-Like cork, it is available in a wide range of colours so you can achieve any new style you’re looking for.
+Like cork, it is available in a wide range of colors so you can achieve any new style you’re looking for.

 Linoleum flooring has the same durable, water-resistant qualities as vinyl flooring, except it’s made from natural materials like linseed oil, cork dust, tree resins, wood flour, and ground limestone.
 It was popular in homes before vinyl flooring was introduced in the 1940s, but it is now making a comeback because of its environmental benefits.

 Carpet sales have been booming lately, making up 60% of retail flooring sales last year.
-Sustainable carpeting options like PET polyester carpets are made of recycled plastic bottles and are durable, stain-resistant, and come in a range of colours and patterns.
+Sustainable carpeting options like PET polyester carpets are made of recycled plastic bottles and are durable, stain-resistant, and come in a range of colors and patterns.
 The recycled material isn’t the most comfortable to walk on with bare feet, though, so consider putting it in an area of your home where you’re not typically barefoot.

-Whether you’re looking to install new floors in your new home build, or you’re looking to refresh the flooring in your current home, start by consulting the experts at your local Flooring Canada.
+Whether you’re looking to install new floors in your new home build, or you’re looking to refresh the flooring in your current home, start by consulting the experts at your local Flooring America.
 They’re happy to help with all your projects, and will walk you through the benefits of each flooring solution to find the floors best suited to you.